 The same also applies to texting.
 If you are texting a friend while driving and cause a crash, then you will be found negligent.
 But if your boss wanted you send in the numbers from the sales meeting you had this afternoon and you're following his instructions, then your employer could very well be held financially responsible for the accident and injuries caused while you were texting and driving.

-If you or someone you love has been seriously injured or killed by a negligent driver who was talking on the cell phone or texting at the time of the accident, please contact an experienced Philadelphia cell phone auto accident lawyer at Anapol Schwartz for a free consultation.
+If you or someone you love has been seriously injured or killed by a negligent driver who was talking on the cell phone or texting at the time of the accident, please contact an experienced Philadelphia car accident attorney at Anapol Schwartz for a free consultation.
 We will investigate your claim and make sure you receive fair compensation for your injuries, loss and damages.

-Copyright © 2013 All rights reserved.
-Anapol Schwartz - Philadelphia Car Accident Attorneys - Pennsylvania Car Crash Law Firm.
+Copyright © 2015 All rights reserved.
+Anapol Schwartz

 Website, SEO and Legal Internet Marketing by: SLS Consulting